Prowlcorp/Pokemon-Showdown-VProwl/PROTOCOL.md

 `JSON.games` will be a `{roomid: title}` table of games you're currently in.
-Note that this includes ALL games, so `|updatesearch|` will be sent when you start/end challenge battles, and even non-Pokémon games like Mafia.
+Note that this includes ALL games, so `|updatesearch|` will be sent when you start/end challenge battles, and even non-Pokémon games.

 To search for a battle against a random opponent, send: